-One must be able to understand what has been done by others from a design and usability standpoint, thus allowing for a proper analysis and consequent lessons learned from its successes and failures.
+On the other hand, a designer must be able to understand what has been done by others from a design and usability standpoint, thus allowing for a proper analysis and consequent lessons learned from its successes and failures.
 The goals, requirements and inspirations are part of the research and experimentation, where low-fidelity prototypes are created giving a sense of order.

-Main results: Interaction workflows, functional requirements specification and initial version of the mockups.
+Possible results: Interaction workflows, functional requirements specification and initial version of the mockups.

 Having the low-fidelity prototypes is important to transfer ideas into something concrete, in order to collect feedback.
 The high-fidelity prototype should be as complete as possible in order to serve has a guideline to the implementation team.

-Main results: Mockups, Interaction workflows, Low-fidelity prototypes.
+Possible results: Mockups, Interaction workflows, High-fidelity prototypes.

 The design and user interface guidelines can be applied in a variety of creative ways, but to get the users to understand what is presented and in fact appreciate the interaction, is a different story on its own.
 We are never sure until we get the users to validate our ideas.
 Testing is an important way to validate if the system meets the goals that were previously defined.